luisbenitez02/g-challenge/README.md

 #### Exploring the data [GET]
 **Endpint**: https://g-demo.azurewebsites.net/hired_quarter

-**Use a web explorer is the best way to consult the data**
+**Using a web explorer is the best way to consult the data**

 ![Alt text](git_views/view_quarter.png)

 **Example of request in Python**

-If you prefeer execute a request out of the web explorer, You can add _'Content-Type': 'application/json'_ to the headers and **the result returned will be a JSON file**
+If you prefeer to execute a request out of the web explorer, You can add _'Content-Type': 'application/json'_ to the headers and **the result returned will be a JSON file**
 ```python
 import requests
 import json